What is Nuclear Engineering?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Best Nuclear Engineering Colleges in India

-Nuclear Engineering courses are available in both private and public institutions.
-While there are around 5 colleges specializing in Nuclear Engineering, roughly 3 are private and 2 are public or run by the government.
-This means students have a choice between pursuing Nuclear Engineering courses at a private or public institution, depending on factors like program specifics, admission criteria, funding options, and placement records.
-Students may check the popular colleges along with their tuition fee for the course given below:
+Nuclear Engineering courses are available in both private and public colleges.
+While there are around 5 colleges specializing in Nuclear Engineering, roughly 3 are private, and 2 are public or run by the government.
+You can check the top Nuclear Engineering colleges in India along with their tuition fee for the course given below.

 Nuclear Engineering is an evolving field with a few colleges offering the course at present.
 There are around 5 Nuclear engineering colleges in India, out of which 3 are privately-owned and 2 are government colleges.
 The government colleges include IIT Kanpur and Jadavpur University.
 Talking about the private institutions for Nuclear Engineering courses, you can consider Amity University (Noida), SoET, Pandit Deendayal Energy University, and Mody University of Science and Technology.